List of Nintendo controllers: Joy-Con

 The Joy-Con are the primary controller(s) of the Nintendo Switch video game console.
 They consist of two individual units, each containing an analog stick and an array of buttons.
 They can be used while attached to the main Nintendo Switch console unit, or detached and used wirelessly.
 When detached, a pair of Joy-Con can be used by a single player, or divided between two as individual controllers.
 When the Joy-Con are removed from the console, two shoulder buttons, SL and SR, are revealed on the inner side of the railing.
 Notably, there is some controversy surrounding the quality of the joysticks used on the Joy-Con.
 Specifically, after extended use the joysticks often cease to sense certain directional inputs or sense directional inputs when none are given.
 This problem is colloquially known as Joy-Con drift.

 Pro controller

 The Nintendo Switch Pro Controller is a controller designed to work in conjunction with the Nintendo Switch.
 It is similar in design to the Wii U Pro Controller.

+Poké Ball Plus

+The Poké Ball Plus is a controller that is designed like the titular fictional object in the Pokémon media franchise.
+It improves the player's experience when capturing Pokémon.
+It features full functionality in Pokémon Go and Pokémon: Let's Go, Pikachu!, Pokémon: Let's Go, Eevee!, though its capabilities in Pokémon Sword and Shield are limited.
+This controller substitutes the ball's button for an analog stick that can be pressed inwards to function as the A button, while a hidden button atop the ball acts as the B button.
+It also contains motion sensors to simulate throwing the ball, HD Rumble feedback, and LEDs and speakers to mimic a Pokémon being caught.